berriestime/berriestime/README.md

 -->

 - 🔭 Now I'm studying at RS School Frontend Stage1.
-- 💬 Ask me about EdTech.
+- 💬 Ask me about EdTech, Video and Boad games.
 - 📫 How to reach me: tg:@berriestime